vien-dev/check_willhem_new_apartments/README.md

 # check_willhem_new_apartments
-A small util to scan willhem housing site periodically then mail back to receiver
+A small util to scan willhem housing site periodically then mail back to receiver The reason for it is simply because the website doesn't support configuring notification for new apartments.

 In order to use the script, some environment variables are needed:
 1. SENDER_MAIL: gmail address of the sender.
 Sorry, only gmail option is supported currently